Comic Book: Teenage Mutant Ninja Turtles (IDW)

 - Secret Project Refugee Family: Subverted: while they initially seem to be this, it turns that the reality is much more complicated.

-- Start of Darkness: Oroku Saki was an arrogant rival of Hamato Yoshi but not truly evil, until Kitsune awakened his past life memories.
+- Start of Darkness: Oroku Saki was an arrogant rival of Hamato Yoshi but not truly evil, until Kitsune awakened the memories of his past life.
 Then he started acting like his past self.

 - Super Soldier: The Turtles DNA was used to create super-soldiers for Krang with impenetrable skin.

 - Sweet Tooth: Slash, whom Mikey befriends after giving him a candy bar.